Notes on twisted homology and cohomology groups for the Wirtinger integral: Introduction

-This paper is arranged as follows.
-In Section \ref{sec:preliminaries}, we review basic properties of the theta function, and results of \cite{Mano-Watanabe}, \cite{Watanabe-elliptic-homology-cohomology} and \cite{Watanabe-wirtinger-diff-eq} for the twisted homology and cohomology groups.
-In Section \ref{sec:intersecion-numbers}, we recall the intersection numbers that are calculated in \cite{Ghazouani-Pirio} and \cite{G-RW-intersection}.
-By using these intersection numbers, we obtain the TPR for certain bases.
-Section \ref{sec:reduction-TPR} is the central part of this paper.
+This paper is organized as follows.
+In Section~\ref{sec:preliminaries}, we review basic properties of theta functions, and results of \cite{Mano-Watanabe}, \cite{Watanabe-elliptic-homology-cohomology} and \cite{Watanabe-wirtinger-diff-eq} on the twisted homology and cohomology groups.
+Sections~\ref{sec:cohomology} and \ref{sec:homology} form the central part of this paper.
 We study the involution $\iota$ and the eigenspace decompositions of the twisted homology and cohomology groups.
-As a result, we can reduce the TPR to a simple form.
-In Section \ref{sec:direct-proof}, we give a direct proof of the relation (\ref{eq:TPR-(2,2)}) using a TPR for ${}_2 F_1$ and elliptic functions.
+In Section~\ref{sec:cohomology}, we compute the intersection matrix for a basis $[\phi_1],\dots ,[\phi_4] \in H^1(M;\CL)$ constructed following the ideas of \cite{Watanabe-elliptic-homology-cohomology} and \cite{Watanabe-wirtinger-diff-eq}.
+In fact, $[\phi_1],\dots ,[\phi_4]$ form bases of the eigenspaces $H^{(\pm 1)}$.
+The intersection number $\langle [\phi_2],[\phi_2] \rangle_{\ch}$ has a complicated expression in terms of theta functions, which we reduce to a simple form using elliptic functions.
+In Section~\ref{sec:homology}, we first compute the intersection matrix for a basis $[\si_1],\dots ,[\si_4] \in H_1(M;\CL^{\vee})$ consisting of twisted cycles similar to those given in \cite{Watanabe-wirtinger-diff-eq}, and show that the integrals over these cycles can be expressed in terms of ${}_2 F_1$.
+However, these cycles do not belong to the eigenspaces $H_{(\pm 1)}^{\vee}$.
+We then give an explicit construction of bases of these eigenspaces.
+In Section~\ref{sec:TPR}, we obtain twisted period relations as a corollary of the explicit forms of the intersection matrices.
+Using our bases of the eigenspaces, these relations are reduced to simple forms and can essentially be derived from the twisted (co)homology theory associated with the Euler-type integral~(\ref{eq:gauss-integral}).
+In Appendix~\ref{sec:direct-proof}, we verify this fact.